Diageo's Walsh named Compass chairman

-LONDON, June 20 Compass Group, the world's biggest caterer, named outgoing Diageo chief executive Paul Walsh as its new Chairman on Thursday, to help drive the firm's overseas expansion.
+LONDON Compass Group (CPG.L), the world's biggest caterer, named outgoing Diageo (DGE.L) chief executive Paul Walsh as its new Chairman on Thursday, to help drive the firm's overseas expansion.

 Walsh will replace Roy Gardner, who is retiring.